The Academy of Technology & Advanced Manufacturing (ATAM)

 The academy will prepare students for the many diverse career opportunities in today’s growing technology, engineering, and advanced manufacturing fields.
 Students will be equipped with the personal, analytical, technical, teamwork, communication, and employability skills necessary to be successful in college and today’s workforce.
 ATAM students will be given unique learning experiences that provide them with access to industry-specific curricula, work-based learning experiences, and relationships with business professionals.
 Principal Nolan Bryant said, “Our new Academy of Technology and Advanced Manufacturing will meet two significant needs in our community.
 It will help prepare our students for careers and programs of study in many engineering and technology fields.
 It will also generate a workforce, both immediate and long-term, for the many engineering and manufacturing companies that call RTP home.”

 Cary High School has invested over $100,000 in robotic, electronic, electrical, pneumatic/flow control and instrumentation equipment to ensure students are equipped with the latest technical skills.
 There will be a robust offering of technical courses in advanced manufacturing, technology, design, and engineering.
 ATAM will be partnering with local businesses to offer apprenticeships, internships, and job shadowing opportunities.
-There will also be multiple field trips each year to local businesses as well as to high and low rope courses and other team-building activities.
+There will also be multiple offsite learning activities each year with local businesses, educational institutions, as well as high and low rope courses and other team-building activities.

 Wake County Career Academies value leadership, supportiveness, empowerment, and community.